 Sign the Pledge: Support Community Cat Caregivers—Don’t Criminalize Compassion

-Nationwide and across the world, compassionate people care for cats.
-In fact, 1 in 4 Americans has fed an outdoor cat.
-These community cat caregivers are good Samaritans who devote their time, energy, and resources to care for outdoor cats by providing food, veterinary care, and love.
+Nationwide, and around the world, compassionate people care for cats who live outdoors.
+These community cat caregivers are good Samaritans who devote their time, energy, and resources to provide outdoor cats with food, veterinary care, and love.

 Sign the pledge to show your support for community cat caregivers.

 "I support community cat caregivers who selflessly devote their time, energy, and resources to care for outdoor cats.
-The compassionate work of community cat caregivers should be recognized as a critical element of a humane, effective program.
+The compassionate work of community cat caregivers should be recognized as a public service, and an element of a humane, effective approach to outdoor cat populations.
 Communities should not criminalize compassion, but instead embrace humane policies for cats.”